 - You can bump up to the $40 a month prepaid plans, which adds 5GB of LTE high-speed data.

-- The Unlimited plan costs $55 a month, with unlimited talk, text, and data.
+- The Unlimited data plan costs $55 a month, with unlimited talk, text, and data.
 However, speeds are capped at 5Mbps and there might be some more speed throttling if you go over 15GB of data per month.

 - All of these plans allow you to add unlimited talk and text to Mexico and Canada for an extra $5 a month.

 Verizon Wireless prepaid plans

 Verizon Wireless is still the nation’s biggest cellular carrier.
 While it doesn’t have a huge marketing push for its prepaid plans, it does offer a number of different options.
 You can either purchase your phone direct from Verizon or bring one of your own.
 Keep in mind that Verizon is a CDMA-based carrier so if you do want to bring your own phone, make sure it’s compatible with its network.

 With that said, let’s go over what you can expect from Verizon’s prepaid plans.
 These all include the $5 discount you get for enabling AutoPay:

-- Verizon’s cheapest plan costs $30 a month, with unlimited talk, unlimited text, and 1GB of LTE data
+- Verizon’s cheapest data plan costs $40 a month, with unlimited talk, unlimited text, and 5GB of LTE data

-- There are two more prepaid plans with limited data at Verizon.
-One costs $35 a month with 6GB of data and autopay, and the other costs $45 a month with 16GB of data and autopay.
-Both offer mobile hotspot support and the 16GB plan adds unlimited calls to Mexico and Canada.
+- The other prepaid plan with limited data costs $50 a month with 15GB of data.
+Both offer mobile hotspot support and the 15GB plan adds unlimited calls to Mexico and Canada.

 - If you want to add more than one line to your Verizon prepaid plan, you can get discounts on each line for up to five lines.
 You can also have a more expensive plan for one line, and cheaper plans for the other lines on the same account.